dailystory/docs/articles/changelog/2020/june.md

 * fix over reporting issue with link tracking report
 * Update to asset preferences to allow for custom logos
 * updates to help links
+* update refresh campaigns to only process 100 at a time

 ## June 2, 2020
 * wire up new inline help documentation